ajoyag/iamajoyag-webpage/README.md

 ### License

-View license.md to learn more.
+View the LICENCE file to learn more.